SamKirby22/crypto-castle-rules/rules.md

 Bounties are created via the Acceptance of a user-submitted [Concept](#31-concepts) by an Admin.

-- A Bounty is only created from a Concept approval, and all Bounties must refer back to a single Concept
+- A Bounty is only created from a Concept approval, and all Bounties must refer back to a single Concept.

 - Any Admin can Accept a new Concept but must first validate that it meets our [Concept Acceptance Criteria](#411-concept-acceptance-criteria)

-- Admins do not need permission from or consensus between other Admins to accept a Concept
+- Admins do not need permission from or consensus between other Admins to accept a Concept.

 - Admins can submit new Concepts themselves, but need another Admin to Accept them.